 Post-surgical bras are commonly used after breast augmentation surgery (as well as breast lift/ breast reduction).
-The report detailed below is primarily for women who have had breast implants, but much of it also applies to those who have had a breast lift or breast reduction.
+The information below is primarily for women who have had breast implants, but much of it also applies to those who have had a breast lift or breast reduction.

-A well-fitting bra that is made of soft fabric can provide support and comfort during the first few months following breast augmentation.
+A well-fitting bra made of soft fabric can provide support and comfort during the first few months following breast augmentation.

 Following the insertion of implants, the breasts may feel heavy and swell up.
 There may also be sensory alterations following the lifting of breast tissue that is necessary to insert the implants.
-The skin may feel over sensitive or numb.
-This is usually temporary and takes time to recover.
+The skin may feel oversensitive or numb, and this is usually temporary and takes time to recover.
 The surgical wounds are also tender, and the healing scar tissue is delicate and can break down if not well protected.

-Before closure of the surgical wound, the surgeon ensures that the implants are a snug fit within the surgically created pockets.
-Therefore, bras are not needed to maintain implant position.
-They are for support and comfort only.
+Before the surgical wound closure, the surgeon ensures that the implants are a snug fit within the surgically created pockets.
+Therefore, bras are not needed to maintain implant position, and they are for support and comfort only.

 The bra may stay on as long as it feels comfortable and supportive.
-It does not need to be worn religiously 24/7.
-The bra may be used for 8-12 weeks after surgery.
+It does not need to be worn religiously 24/7 and should be worn for at least 3 months after surgery.